vickydvarade/DjangoWebDemo/README.md

 5. Start a Django app

-You can check above first two requirements are install on your machine by running below command in termianl.
+You can check above first two requirements are install on your machine by running below command in terminal.

 ```
 python3 --version